alex-robinson/coordinates/README.md

 ### Makefile

-The main coordinates module depends on other cooordinates modules (NCIO, planet, geodesic and projection_oblimap2) that must be compiled together with the coordinates module itself.
+The main coordinates module depends on other internal modules (NCIO, planet, geodesic and projection_oblimap2) that must be compiled together with the coordinates module itself.
 This is accomplished here via a Makefile.
 Once the coordinates.o object file is compiled along